ZakariaeBelmekki98/City-Scenes-Segmentation-/README.md

-# City-Scenes-Segmentation-
+# City-Scenes-Segmentation
-This repo contains the code for a U-Net model with Redsidual Blocks for segmenting city scenes from the Cityscapes dataset.
-The model is based on the architecture adopted in the paper "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks" [link].
+This repo contains the code for a Deep Learning model, the U-Net model with Redsidual Blocks for segmenting city scenes from the Cityscapes dataset.
+The model is based on the architecture adopted in the paper "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks" [https://arxiv.org/abs/1703.10593].

 ## Model Description and Setting
 The model uses Contracting blocks in the beginning, then a series of Residual Blocks and then a Expanding blocks.
-This architecture seems to be working better in this setting than a standard U-Net [].
+This architecture seems to be working better in this setting than a standard U-Net.

 The model was trained for 100 epochs using a batch size of 4.
 The Adam optimizer was used with a learning rate of 0.0002.